GTP aptamer

 SELEX

-Aptamers, RNA sequences that bind to target ligands, are typically isolated by in vitro selection from RNA libraries containing completely random sequences.
-To see whether higher-affinity aptamers can be isolated from partially structured RNA libraries, we selected for aptamers that bind GTP, starting from a mixture of fully random and partially structured libraries.
-Because stem-loops are common motifs in previously characterized aptamers, we designed the partially structured library to contain a centrally located stable stem-loop.
-We used an off-rate selection protocol designed to maximize the enrichment of high-affinity aptamers.
-The selection produced a surprisingly large number of distinct sequence motifs and secondary structures, including seven different aptamers with Kds ranging from 500 to 25 nanomolar.
-The engineered stem-loop was present in the three highest affinity aptamers, and in 12 of 13 independent isolates with a single consensus sequence, suggesting that its inclusion increased the abundance of high-affinity aptamers in the starting pool[1].
+A selection process for GTP-binding aptamers was carried out using a mixture of fully random and partially structured libraries.
+Given that stem-loops are common motifs in previously characterised aptamers, the partially structured library was designed to include a centrally positioned stable stem-loop.
+An off-rate selection protocol was employed to maximise the enrichment of high-affinity aptamers.
+This selection process yielded an unexpectedly diverse array of sequence motifs and secondary structures, including seven distinct aptamers with dissociation constants (Kd) ranging from 500 to 25 nanomolar.
+The engineered stem-loop was present in the three highest-affinity aptamers and in 12 of the 13 independent isolates sharing a single consensus sequence, suggesting that its incorporation increased the prevalence of high-affinity aptamers in the initial pool[1].

 Detailed information are accessible on SELEX page.